Ihr Browser ist veraltet. Bitte aktualiseren Sie auf Edge, Chrome, Firefox.

 External Team

-Raguth Baumanagement GmbH (construction lead), Laterza Graf Baupartner AG (construction management), HKG Consulting AG (electrical engineer), Concept-G AG (HVAC)
+Raguth Baumanagement GmbH (construction lead), Laterza Graf Baupartner AG (construction management), HKG Consulting AG (electrical engineer), Concept-G AG (HVAC), Daniel Werder (photography)

 Year